vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/advanced-components/vtex-store-icons-iconpack.md

 ## SVG Prefixes

-The following prefixes help to understand what a specific icon means.
+The following prefixes help in understanding the meaning of a specific icon.

 | Prefix | Meaning |
 | ------ | ------- |